Published May 12, 2024 · Updated Feb 23, 2026

-Yes.
-When optionality is genuine and accessible, History students report stronger satisfaction and engagement.
-In the National Student Survey (NSS, the UK-wide student satisfaction survey), comments tagged to module choice and variety run 64.6% Positive against 31.8% Negative, and in history module choice accounts for 7.5% of all feedback with a sentiment index of +25.2.
-Students also rate teaching staff highly (+41.1).
+In the National Student Survey (NSS, the UK-wide student satisfaction survey), comments tagged to module choice and variety are 64.6% positive against 31.8% negative (see our NSS open-text comment analysis methodology).
+In history, module choice accounts for 7.5% of all feedback, with a sentiment index of +25.2.
+Students also rate teaching staff highly (sentiment index +41.1).
 The category captures how students experience optional routes and access to them across the sector, while the History discipline classification provides a consistent benchmark for comparison.
-These patterns explain why the module diet, timetabling and allocation policies shape motivation, satisfaction and academic progress on History programmes.
+Together, these patterns explain why the module diet, timetabling and allocation policies shape motivation, satisfaction and academic progress on History programmes.

 How does variety in module choice affect History students?

 A broad selection caters to varied interests and career ambitions, making study more engaging and rewarding.
 Each cohort contains students who want to specialise early and others who benefit from exploration.
-Integrating diverse historical topics—from ancient civilisations to modern political movements—supports both routes, fosters curiosity and builds stronger connections to the discipline.
+Integrating diverse historical topics, from ancient civilisations to modern political movements, supports both routes, fosters curiosity, and builds stronger connections to the discipline.
 Breadth and structured signposting also help students choose well, sustaining agency and engagement across the programme.

 What challenges arise with module availability?